Table of Contents

 Step 3: Compare With Australian Replacement Prices

 Next, look at what a similar car actually sells for in Australia.
 You can do this by searching AutoTrader Australia for comparable vehicles.
+Try to match as closely as possible:

 - Model and year